Ventus Lau

-Ventus Lau in the 2020 Hong Kong pro-democracy primaries.

 Ventus Lau Wing-hong (劉頴匡; born 8 October 1993) is a Hong Kong politician.
 He is the convenor of the Shatin Community Network and the founding convenor of the Community Network Union, an alliance of the localist community groups in different districts.
 He came to media attention in the 2018 New Territories East by-election and his candidacy was disqualified by the returning officer for his previous pro-Hong Kong independence stance.
 For his participation in the 2020 Hong Kong pro-democracy primaries he was part of a mass arrest on national security charges in January 2021 and remains in jail as of October 2021.

 Biography

 Lau first participated in politics on the invitation of his secondary school teacher Tam Hoi-pong to join the pro-democracy Neo Democrats in early 2014.
 He became a community officer of Pok Hong in Sha Tin.
-During his study at the Chinese University of Hong Kong, he established the CUHK Local Society in 2014, aiming to disaffiliate the Chinese University Students' Union from the Hong Kong Federation of Students (HKFS) after the 2014 Hong Kong protests, in which the radical localists held the HKFS responsible for the failure of the movement.
+Scoring six As and three Bs in the Hong Kong Certificate of Education Examination, Lau was admitted to the Chinese University of Hong Kong through the Early Admissions Scheme, where he majored in Chinese language and literature at S.H.
+Ho College.
+During his study at CUHK, he established the CUHK Local Society in 2014, aiming to disaffiliate the Chinese University Students' Union from the Hong Kong Federation of Students (HKFS) after the 2014 Hong Kong protests, in which the radical localists held the HKFS responsible for the failure of the movement.
+He did not complete his degree at CUHK due to his active involvement in social movements.

 Lau quit Neo Democrats over the dispute of the disaffiliating campaign as the Neo Democrats supported the unity of the HKFS, as well as the "Liberation" street actions launched by the militant localists such as Civic Passion and Hong Kong Indigenous targeting mainland parallel traders.
 He formed the Shatin Community Network and continued his community services in the district.
 In the 2015 District Council elections, the group won a seat in Chung Tin.
 In August 2017, the Shatin Community Network co-founded the Community Network Union, an alliance of the six localist community groups in different districts, in which Lau became the convenor of the union.